Mumbai: Master conman slapped with 18th FIR after he tries to dupe high court

-Ponzi scheme operator Shekhar Chandrashekhar tried to stall the HC from auctioning a property by posing as the secretary of a cabinet minister
+Ponzi scheme operator Shekhar Chandrashekhar tried to stall the Bombay High Court from auctioning a property by posing as the secretary of a cabinet minister

 Master fraudster Shekhar Chandrashekhar thought he could dupe the Bombay High Court, but he couldn’t have picked a worse target.
 After he tried to stall the auction of a property that was sub-judice, the enraged high court ordered the police to register an FIR against the conman — the 18th fraud case against him.